At the Lusaka Elephant Nursery in Zambia, we rescue and rehabilitate orphaned elephants.

 With a thousand other wild elephants near the facility, we help the orphans integrate into a wild herd, gaining the herd’s protection and learning the social skills they will need to thrive.

 As that happens, we use satellite collars to track their movements, ensure they integrate, and help them in case of emergency.

-We also work with local communities near the park to develop innovative methods, like building fences, planting elephant-safe crops like chilis, and other tools that minimize the potential for animal-human conflicts.
+We also work with local communities near the park to develop innovative methods, like building fences, planting elephant-safe crops like chilis, and other tools that minimise the potential for animal-human conflicts.

-The result is an environment where orphaned elephants have the skills they need to survive on their own and to peacefully coexist with their human neighbors.
+The result is an environment where orphaned elephants have the skills they need to survive on their own and to peacefully coexist with their human neighbours.